gitkraken/gitlens-docs/gitlens/gitlens-features.md

 ---

+### Start Review `PRO`

+The **Start Review** command (`gitlens.startReview`) provides a guided wizard for beginning a pull request review.
+It walks you through selecting a PR from your connected integration, choosing whether to check out the branch or create a worktree, and optionally launching an AI chat pre-filled with a review prompt.

+Access it from the Command Palette: `GitLens: Start Review`

+---

 ### Pin or Snooze PRs

 Use the pin icon <i class="fa-solid fa-thumbtack"></i> to keep important PRs in the **Pinned** group.